AndresRodH/andresrodriguez.dev/_content/posts/count-blog-post-views-with-firebase.md

 title: 'Making a Blog Post Views Counter With Firebase and Next.js'
 description: 'A journey into how I built the viewer counter used in this blog'
 date: '2020-11-09'
-banner: '/images/count-blog-post-views-with-firebase/banner.jpg'
+modifiedAt: '2020-11-15'
-bannerCredit: 'Photo by [Sigmund](https://unsplash.com/photos/R401qwThw7w) on [Unsplash](https://unsplash.com)'
+banner: '/images/count-blog-post-views-with-firebase/banner.png'
 ---

 I'm very picky about the stuff I want to write.
 It makes it hard to finally sit down and do it!
 I need some content, something fun and engaging not only for a reader but for me as well.
 So I will start by learning in public and build a blog post view counter for this blog and document it as I go.

 I love Firebase.
 It is such an amazing product and every time I use it it just feels like a breath of fresh air.
 I want to use Firebase because it has a very generous free tier and also the database offerings do what I need with very minimal setup required.

-## Planning it out
+## Planning the work

 1. Initialize project in the firebase console and enable a database
 2. Initialize `firebase-admin` in the codebase